earthlab/qtoolkit/README.md

 [![DOI](https://zenodo.org/badge/107568212.svg)](https://zenodo.org/badge/latestdoi/107568212)

+**IMPORTANT** This package is not currently being maintained.
+The goal of this package was to eventually merge with the widely used qualtRics package that covers the API access via the text csv file download.
+This package takes that process a step forward by downloading the entire survey data structure via the API as an object.
+This would allow a user to create a fully reproducible report based upon the original survey structure.

+If you are interested in working on either building on top of the qualtRics package or better yet integrating this into the package, please contact earth.lab@colorado.edu.

 # qtoolkit

 Qtoolkit is an `R` package that makes it easier to get, process and visualize Qualtrics survey data. `Qtoolkit` allows you to connect to the